Bears (film): Production

 The central brown bear family was filmed at Katmai National Park and Preserve in Alaska.
 Fothergill and Scholey previously directed African Cats together.

+Music

-Olivia Holt sang her song "Carry On" for the movie.
-The song "Home" by Phillip Phillips appeared in the trailer and in the movie.
+Olivia Holt sang her song "Carry On" for the film.
+The song "Home" by Phillip Phillips appeared in the trailer and in the film.

 Release

 Bears was released in the United States on April 18, 2014, four days before Earth Day.

 Home media

 Bears was released on Blu-ray and DVD combo pack on August 12, 2014.

 Reception

 Critical response

-Rotten Tomatoes gave the film a score of 90% based on reviews from 60 critics, with an average score of 7.10/10, with the critical consensus listed as saying "Sweet, beautifully filmed, and admirably short on sugarcoating, Bears continues Disneynature's winning streak."
-On Metacritic, which assigns a rating out of 100 based on reviews from critics, the film has a score of 68 based on 20 reviews, indicating "generally favorable reviews."
+Rotten Tomatoes gave the film a score of 90% based on reviews from 60 critics, with an average score of 7.10/10, with the critical consensus listed as saying: "Sweet, beautifully filmed, and admirably short on sugarcoating, Bears continues Disneynature's winning streak".
+On Metacritic, which assigns a rating out of 100 based on reviews from critics, the film has a score of 68 based on 20 reviews, indicating "generally favorable" reviews.